 You can apply online:

-Or complete our food business registration form and return it to Environmental Health at our address below.
+Or complete our form above and return it to Environmental Health at our address below.

 What information do you need?